Conferences and Online Education

 Grand Rounds is held every Thursday at noon and is videocasted to all hospital sites.
 One quarter of these Grand Rounds are dedicated to clinical topics, such as Clinical Solving Problem Cases, where expert clinicians work through an unknown case presented by our chief residents.
 Once a month, we have our Clinical Grand Rounds, where one of our residents presents an outstanding case from our service, with experts discussing the complexities and learning points from the case.

-Ambulatory Care Conference (weekly on Friday AM for all residents and interns on Ambulatory)
+Ambulatory Care Conference (Thursday and Friday AMs for residents and interns on Ambulatory)

-We utilize the outstanding online educational modules provided by Johns Hopkins.
+We utilize the outstanding online educational modules provided by Johns Hopkins at their PEAC Physician Education and Assessment Center.
 Residents are assigned 10 modules on common ambulatory topics that must be completed in the academic year (i.e., 1 per month or so).
 Each takes only 1-2 hours, but they are great self-study education modules.
 There are upwards of 30 modules available each year, so ambitious residents can complete as many as they wish – we require only 10.

 Consultative & Perioperative Medicine Essentials for Hospitalists Modules

 Residents must complete modules from this online curriculum as part of their General Medicine Consultation Service rotation.
-There are 28 modules presently, but we only assign a core selection to the residents.
+We assign a core selection to the residents, but there is a whole library of valuable modules to choose from.
 This is an outstanding self-study resource that complements the consult curriculum perfectly.

 Outpatient Morning Report (weekly, Tuesday AM at UCD)